 17. Do you have any questions for us?

 Tip!
 Don’t be afraid to ask questions during the interview.
-Asking questions is important because it builds rapport between you and the interviewer.
+Asking questions is vital because it builds rapport between you and the interviewer.

 Macy’s Interview Tips

-• If you have no work experience not to worry.
-Say you have been focusing on school and now you are anxious to prove yourself in the workforce.
+- If you have no work experience, don’t worry.
+Say you have been focusing on school and are now anxious to prove yourself in the workforce.

 What to wear to a Macy’s Interview